gastronomuae/gastronom-ai-docs/docs/scenarios/07-ai-support-reply-draft.md

 • If operational_status = new_order → set needs_dispatch_check = true.

 PRODUCT QUESTIONS

 • If product availability is asked → say we will check availability or suggest checking the website.

+ORDER NUMBER CONTEXT RULES

+For order-status, delivery timing, courier arrival, missing item, address change, or delivery problem questions, determine the order number in this priority:

+1. ORDER CONTEXT from the dispatcher table.
+2. RECENT CONVERSATION HISTORY, especially automated acknowledgement messages like:
+   “Automated order acknowledgement sent for Order #NNNN”.
+3. Explicit order number in the latest customer message, unless it is clearly an address-related number.

+If ORDER CONTEXT is empty but RECENT CONVERSATION HISTORY contains a recent automated acknowledgement for Order #NNNN:
+- treat #NNNN as the likely related order
+- do not ask the customer for the order number again
+- do not invent delivery timing or courier status
+- reply that we will check the order status and get back shortly
+- return "order_number": "NNNN"
+- set "needs_dispatch_check": true

+Do not treat address-related numbers as order numbers.
+Numbers following these words are address details, not order IDs: apartment, apt, flat, unit, villa, room, building, floor, office, апартамент, квартира, кв, дом, вилла, офис, этаж.

+Only ask the customer for the order number if no likely order number exists in ORDER CONTEXT, RECENT CONVERSATION HISTORY, or the latest message.

 COMPLAINTS